10th Mountain Division: Contingencies

 Soldiers of the 10th Mountain Division sweep a Somali village for weapons in 1993.

 In 1990, the division sent 1,200 soldiers to support Operation Desert Storm.
 Two infantry platoons from the division were among those sent: 1st Platoon Bravo Company 1/22 and the 1/22 Scout Platoon.
-Once in Iraq, the scouts were sent home and First Platoon was left as a counterintelligence force.
+Once in Iraq, the scouts were sent home and First Platoon was left as a counterintelligence.
 Performing three-man 24hr patrols through the remainder of their deployment, this platoon was widely regarded as the division's best at that time.
 Following a cease-fire in March 1991, the support soldiers began redeploying to Fort Drum through June of that year.

 Hurricane Andrew struck South Florida on 24 August 1992, killing 13 people, leaving another 250,000 homeless, and causing damages in excess of $20 billion.
-On 27 August 1992, the 10th Mountain Division assumed responsibility for Hurricane Andrew disaster relief as Task Force Mountain.
-Division soldiers set up relief camps, distributed food, clothing, medical necessities, and building supplies, as well as helping to rebuild homes and clear debris.
+On 27 August 1992, the 10th Mountain Division assumed responsibility for Hurricane Andrew disaster relief as Task Mountain.
+Division soldiers set up relief camps, distributed food, clothing, medical necessities, and building supplies, as well as helping to homes and clear debris.
 The last of the 6,000 division soldiers deployed to Florida returned home in October 1992.

 Operation Restore Hope

 Members of the 10th Mountain Division with President George H. W. Bush, January 1993.

-On 3 December 1992, the division headquarters was designated as the headquarters for all Army Forces (ARFOR) of the Unified Task Force (UNITAF) for Operation Restore Hope.
-Major General Steven L. Arnold, the division Commander, was named Army Forces commander.
+On 3 December 1992, the division headquarters was designated as the headquarters for all Army s (ARFOR) of the Unified Task (UNITAF) for Operation Restore Hope.
+Major General Steven L. Arnold, the division Commander, was named Army s commander.
 The 10th Mountain Division's mission was to secure major cities and roads to provide safe passage of relief supplies to the Somali population suffering from the effects of the Somali Civil War.

 Due to 10th Mountain Division efforts, humanitarian agencies declared an end to the food emergency and factional fighting decreased.
-When Task Force Ranger and the SAR team were pinned down during a raid in what later became known as the Battle of Mogadishu, the 10th Mountain Division provided infantry for the UN quick reaction force sent to rescue them.
-The 10th Mountain Division had two soldiers killed in the fighting, which was the longest sustained firefight by regular U.S. Army forces since the Vietnam War.
-The division began a gradual reduction of forces in Somalia in February 1994, until the last soldiers of the 2nd Battalion, 22nd Infantry returned to the United States in March 1994.
+When Task Ranger and the SAR team were pinned down during a raid in what later became known as the Battle of Mogadishu, the 10th Mountain Division provided infantry for the UN quick reaction sent to rescue them.
+The 10th Mountain Division had two soldiers killed in the fighting, which was the longest sustained firefight by regular U.S. Army s since the Vietnam War.
+The division began a gradual reduction of s in Somalia in February 1994, until the last soldiers of the 2nd Battalion, 22nd Infantry returned to the United States in March 1994.